Cynthia Bowen, AICP

 Courtenay D. Mercer, AICP

 Courtenay Mercer is the principal/owner of Mercer Planning Associates, a boutique planning firm providing assistance to diverse and complex planning projects in all types of communities.
 She has held a number of leadership positions within APA, including Chapter President's Council secretary/treasurer and APA New Jersey Chapter president.
 Mercer also serves on the Board of Downtown NJ, and the Editorial Board of the NJ Transit Friendly Development Newsletter.
 Mercer received a master's in City and Regional Planning from the Bloustein School at Rutgers University.

 Rodger Lentz, AICP

-Rodger Lentz, AICP, is director of planning and development Services in Wilson, North Carolina.
+Rodger Lentz is chief planning and development officer in Wilson, North Carolina.
 His focus includes development and implementation of the award-winning 2030 Comprehensive Plan, center city revitalization, brownfield redevelopment, and alternative transportation.
-The former North Carolina Chapter President, Lentz presently serves on the chapter's legislative committee and on committees of the North Carolina League of Municipalities.
+The former North Carolina Chapter president, Lentz presently serves on the chapter's legislative committee and on committees of the North Carolina League of Municipalities.
 He also served on APA's Chapter Presidents Council executive committee.
 Prior to Wilson, Lentz worked for Charlotte, Cabarrus County, and Matthews, North Carolina.
 He is also passionate about improving achievement at low performing schools through the Hand in Hand Project.

 Kara W. Drane, AICP